What other help is available?

 ‘After living a life full of loneliness, I thought nothing could change.
 But after I started therapy, I realised things can actually get better, despite the neglect, abuse and mental health difficulties I suffered with.’

-If anxiety about social situations has made you isolated, cognitive behaviour therapy (CBT) may help.
-CBT is a form of therapy that focuses on how you think about the things going on in your life – your thoughts, images, beliefs and attitudes – and how this impacts on the way you behave and deal with emotional problems.
+If anxiety about social situations has made you isolated, cognitive behavioural therapy (CBT) may help.
+CBT is a form of therapy that focuses on how you think about the things going on in your life – your thoughts, images, beliefs and attitudes – and how this impacts the way you behave and deal with emotional problems.
 It then looks at how you can change any negative patterns of thinking or behaviour that may be causing you difficulties.
 It has been found to be particularly effective for anxiety-based conditions, including agoraphobia and social phobia.

 If you want to try a talking treatment, your family doctor can provide the necessary information and refer you to a local service (See ‘Useful contacts’).